Kévin Testud: Career

 Testud began playing football with his local side Saint Marcel, before moving to the youth academy of Bagnols Pont at the age of 13.
 He worked at the post office for 2–3 years, before becoming a semi-pro footballer with FC Sète.
 He had a short stint with Béziers, before returning to Sète, until returning again to Béziers in 2019.
 After a strong season there, he moved to FBBP01 in 2020.
 On 7 June 2021, he transferred to Annecy.
 He helped them come in 2nd in the 2021–22 Championnat National season and earned promotion into the Ligue 2.
 He made his professional debut with Annecy in a 2–1 Ligue 2 loss to Niort on 30 July 2022.

+On 16 July 2024, Testud joined Orléans on a two-year contract.